 Determined to transform any concept into a pure visual language - Focusing on art direction, photography, set design & image-making, our favorite moments are able to be seen here.

-Patrick John Paredes is a freelance creative producer and stylist based in Auckland.
+Patrick John Paredes is an independent creative producer and stylist based in Auckland.
 With a strong eye for detail and a hard working attitude, Patrick has worked across the board on some of the largest runway productions in New Zealand and has featured his work in some of the most prestigious international magazines.

 Specializing in both men’s and womenswear, Patrick has taken on clients to consult with; range planning, designs, and brand direction which has expanded his skill-set beyond regular stylists.
 Through this focus he has had the ability to expand his portfolio into a second publication with a womenswear focus, bridging the gap between commercial and independent editorial.